Against the first-place Portland Thorns and young star Olivia Moultrie, the Spirit falls short

 In May, she sued the NWSL, alleging the minimum-age rule violated antitrust laws.
 She made her NWSL debut July 3.
 The NWSL appealed Moultrie’s case, but the sides reached a settlement last week.

 Following its loss at the Chicago Red Stars on Sunday, the Spirit has dropped back-to-back games for the first time this season.
-Washington (5-5-3, 18 points) fell into fifth place in the National Women’s Soccer League and could drop further; sixth-place Houston visited eight-place OL Reign late Saturday.
+Washington (5-5-3, 18 points) fell into fifth place and could drop further; the sixth-place Houston Dash visited eighth-place OL Reign late Saturday.

 “We need to work on our speed of play and tempo,” Spirit defender Paige Nielsen said.
-“We need to go east, west like we have been in the past.
+“We need to go east-west like we have been in the past.
 This field is a little smaller, so it’s tough to get used to right away.
 But we should be able to do that no problem.
 It didn’t look like they had to move a whole lot.
 Back to the drawing board.”

 Four of the past eight goals Washington has permitted have come on corner kicks.
 Moultrie’s cross wasn’t a corner kick, but it was similar; it came from the right sideline.